-ROAST: Preheat the oven to 350°F. Cut the squash into wedges or semi-circles or cut in half lengthwise into boats, drizzle with olive oil, and season with your favorite seasonings.
-Place pieces face down in a baking dish with about 2 Tbs of water and bake for 25-35 minutes or until tender.
+ROAST: Preheat the oven to 350°F. Cut the squash into wedges or semi-circles or cut in half lengthwise into boats, drizzle with cooking oil, and season with your favorite seasonings.
+Place pieces flesh side down in a baking dish with about 2 Tbsp of water and bake for 25-35 minutes or until tender.
 If cut into boats, stuff with rice and meat or eat as is.